-Developments which have the potential to restrict future expansion of important ports and harbours will be refused.
+Developments which have the potential to restrict identified future expansion of important ports and harbours (e.g. proposals included in a local development plan or masterplan) may be refused.

 Harbour areas and anchorages are shown in Map 4, shipping routes (commercial and recreational) are shown in Map 5.